Languages of Vanuatu

 The Republic of Vanuatu has the world's highest linguistic density per capita.

-For a population of 0.3 million, Vanuatu is home to 138 indigenous Oceanic languages.
+Despite being a country with a population of less than 300,000, Vanuatu is home to 138 indigenous Oceanic languages.

-In addition, modern history has brought new languages, including the country's three official languages: English, French, and Bislama.
+The country's three official languages are of foreign origin: English, French, and Bislama, an English-based creole language.

-Even more languages have been brought by recent migrations (e.g. Samoan, Hakka Chinese, Mandarin Chinese).
+Additional languages are also spoken as a result of recent migrations (e.g. Samoan, Hakka Chinese, Mandarin Chinese).

 The linguistic situation in Vanuatu

 Indigenous languages

 There are over one hundred local languages spread over the archipelago (listed below), all of them belonging to the Austronesian family of languages.

 Vanuatu is the country with the highest density of languages per capita in the world: it currently shows an average of about 1,760 speakers for each indigenous language, and went through a historical low of 565; only Papua New Guinea comes close.
 Some of these languages are very endangered, with only a handful of speakers, and indeed several have become extinct in recent times.
 Generally however, despite the low numbers for most of the indigenous languages, they are not considered especially vulnerable to extinction.